ccaccioppo/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/YpWvuuh.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-On DC-1, configure the following permissions and share the folders:
+-On DC-1, set up the following permissions and share the folders accordingly:

-For the read-access folder, assign the Domain Users group the Read permission.
+-For the read-access folder, grant the Domain Users group Read permissions.

-For the write-access folder, assign the Domain Users group Read/Write permissions.
+-For the write-access folder, give the Domain Users group Read/Write permissions.

-For the no-access folder, assign the Domain Admins group Read/Write permissions.
+-For the no-access folder, assign Read/Write permissions exclusively to the Domain Admins group.

-Skip setting permissions for the accounting folder for now.
+-As for the accounting folder, we’ll hold off on setting permissions for now.

 </p>
 <br />